jasonbayton/11ty/_src/android/android-enterprise-faq.md

 The upload may complete successfully, but the device will not initiate the zero-touch enrolment flow once connected to a network.
 The device will need to be deregistered and re-registered with the correct manufacturer.

+From 2020, the manufacturer field is no longer required for IMEI-based uploads.

 ### The device registered with zero-touch, but doesn’t launch during setup, why?

 This could be a few things: